Celebrate the Nurse in Your Life

 When you think of a nurse you know, what word comes to mind?
 Dedicated.
 Caring.
 Hardworking.
 Compassionate.
-And as we reflect over the last 14 months living through the Coronavirus Pandemic another word that is sure to come up is ‘brave’.
+And as we reflect over the last couple of years living through the Coronavirus Pandemic another word that is sure to come up is ‘brave’.

 Nurses across the country have proven to be the backbone of our healthcare institutions.
 Providing care in the most harrowing of circumstances.
 In fact, the field of nursing was established amidst the harrowing.
 It was during the Crimean War in the mid-1800s where Florence Nightengale, became known as the “Lady with the Lamp” as she spent days and nights caring for the wounded.
 Nightengale was instrumental in formalizing nursing education and established the Nightingale School of Nursing, at St. Thomas’ Hospital in London (opened 1860).
 Her impact on the field is forever commemorated on her birthday, May 12, as we celebrate International Nurses Day.